 Public disability benefits may be paid to certain recipients through federal, state or local government organizations if they have disabling medical conditions that are not job-related.
 These are separate from Social Security Disability benefits and can include retirement benefits and civil service disability benefits.
-These additional disability benefits can cause your SSDI benefit amount to be reduced.
+These additional disability benefits can cause your Social Security Disability benefit amount to be reduced.

 Veterans Disability Benefits

-Although they are considered to be a type of public disability benefits, VA disability benefits do not count against your SSDI benefit calculations.
+Although they are considered to be a type of public disability benefits, VA disability benefits do not count against your Social Security Disability benefit calculations.
 If you qualify for both programs, you will receive the full benefits of each to which you are entitled.

-Moreover, if you already receive veteran’s disability benefits with a 100% P&T rating, the Social Security Administration will expedite your application for SSDI benefits.
+Moreover, if you already receive veterans disability benefits with a 100% P&T rating, the Social Security Administration will expedite your application for Social Security Disability benefits.